nikko9196/game-bulls-cows/Reflection.md

 - This shift was based on Jordan’s feedback, and I’m really grateful for that advice.
 As I progressed through the assignment, I realised how much easier it became to add new features—such as introducing `HardComputer` or allowing the game to support a 6-digit secret code.

 **This improvement also reflects good separation of concerns: Each class has a clear and distinct responsibility.**
 - As a result, adding new features doesn’t require major changes to existing code.
-For example, if I want to add a new difficulty level or allow SinglePlayer to support a 6-digit code, I can do that without affecting the functionality of existing components like `EasyComputer` and `MediumComputer`.
+For example, if I want to add a new difficulty level or allow `SinglePlayer` to support a 6-digit code, I can do that without affecting the functionality of existing components like `EasyComputer` and `MediumComputer`.
 - Even the `GameLog` and `GameManager` features I originally built in Part A to ask players whether they want to save their game results still work as expected with the new features (adding `HardComputer` or playing with 6-digit code) in Part B, despite the fact that saving results wasn’t a requirement in this part of the assignment.

 **That said, one limitation I encountered was not being allowed to modify `HexaComputer.java`.
 This restriction made it harder to reuse some logic cleanly.**
-- As a result, I had to duplicate some of the validation logic for 6-digit codes that already existed in `HexaComputer.java` into `CodeValidation.java` **(Mentioned in the answer for Question 1)**.
+- As a result, I had to duplicate some of the validation logic for 6-digit codes that already existed in `HexaComputer.java` (from line 30 to 46) into `CodeValidation.java` (from line 62 to 78) **(Mentioned in the answer for Question 1)**.
 This redundancy is not ideal and slightly weakens the overall quality of my implementation.
 - Additionally, because I couldn’t add new methods like `getSize()` in `HexaComputer.java` to retrieve the size of the validated codes list, I had to implement extra code inside my `SixDigitEasyComputer` class.
 Specifically, I needed to calculate the total number of validated codes manually in order to perform a random selection of the secret code after validation.
 This workaround added unnecessary complexity and further highlights the limitations caused by the inability to modify `HexaComputer.java`.

 _________________